Relativistic location algorithm in curved spacetime: Index of refraction models

 Following \cite{Vasylyev2019}, one may obtain standard atmospheric temperature and pressure profiles from one of several atmospheric models, for instance the U.S. Standard Atmosphere model \cite{Atmosphere1976US}, or the more detailed NRLMSISE-00 model \cite{Picone2002}.
 Using the former, atmospheric index of refraction profiles up to $80~{\rm km}$ are computed, and we fit the computed values to a function of the form:

-with $h$ denoting altiude (in ${\rm km}$) from an appropriate reference ellipsoid.
-The fitted parameter values are:
+with $h$ denoting altitude (in ${\rm km}$) from an appropriate reference ellipsoid.
+The fitted parameter values are

 Though it would be aesthetically preferable to employ exponential functions in our model, we refrain from using them to avoid potential instabilities in the libraries we used for the integration of ODEs.
+Since the contributions from $\Delta n_{\rm atm}$ are concentrated in the troposphere, the contributions from $\Delta n_{\rm atm}$ will be referred to as tropospheric.